Bira/octopus-carnival/_drafts/wir-mm2-4e-half-elf.md

 To close things out, **Grifter's Flight** is another encounter power that allows the con artist to shift 6 squares and make an unpenalized Stealth check at the end

+### Half-Elf Baleful Thaumaturge

+An epic-level evil wizard for all of your epic-level evil wizard needs.
+The stat block itself is Unaligned, so you could also use it to represent a wizard that's merely edgy.
+No reason it has to be a half-elf either, the stats could apply to any Medium sapient.
+Their magic has a "blood and teeth" theme, which gives you a hint as to what kind of entity they learned it from.

+The thaumaturge is Level 24 Artillery with 169 HP.
+They go unarmored, and wield a wand as an implement.
+Their basic melee attack is an **Infernal Slam** that targets Will.
+A hit damages the target, pushes it 3 squares, and allows the thaumaturge to teleport 3 squares.
+Their basic ranged attack is a **Soul Bite** spell (ranged 10 vs. Reflex) that does physical damage and gives the thaumaturge 10 temporary HP on a hit.

+The "bitey" theme continues with their two special attacks. **Wall of Shadow Teeth** (recharge 5+) creates wall 2 squares high and 8 squares long within 10 squares of the caster.
+This wall bites, attacking anyone adjacent to it.
+A hit deals necrotic damage and immobilizes the target (save ends).
+It lasts for a turn but can be sustained with minor actions.

+**Mouths of Hell** (close blast 5 vs. Will; encounter) deals heavy psychic damage and also gives the thaumaturge 10 temporary HP.
+This creates a zone of ghostly maws that lasts until the end of the encounter, deals 15 psychic damage to anyone caught inside, and gives the caster 5 temporary HP when it damages someone in this way.

+The thaumaturge can also spend 5 temporary HP if it has them to teleport 8 squares as a minor action, with a spell called **Bloody Step**.

+## Sample Encounters and Final Impressions

+There isn't much of a theme to the half-elves in this entry, but I guess that's the point.
+They're as varied as humanity.
+Each individual entry has their own thing going.

+The two sample encounters we get are a Level 7 one with a bandit captain leading a gang of humans and halflings, and a Level 25 one with an epic lich and its entourage of 2 thaumaturges and 2 slaughterstone hammerers.